Sex BP – Blood Pressure Difference in Sex

 Challenges of Men’s BP on Sex

 High blood pressure tends to cause the coating of the blood vessels to deteriorate over time, causing arteries to harden and thin (atherosclerosis), limiting blood flow.
-As a result, less blood rushes to the penis.
+As a result, less blood rushes to the male organ.

 Some men find it difficult to reach and maintain erections due to decreased blood flow.
 This condition is known as erectile dysfunction.
 It’s quite common.